 Alligators Can Leap Five Feet In The Air

 Animals thinking about hanging out on low-hanging branches above the water may want to think again.
 That’s because alligators can leap up to five feet out of the water to snag their dinner.
 They do this by pushing themselves up with their tails.
-It’s an incredible sight to see (as long as you’re a safe distance away while seeing it).
-So, why are they leaping?
-Well, that has something to do with our next fact.
+It’s an incredible sight to see (as long as you’re a safe distance away while watching it).
+Since they have a diverse palate, leaping is just one way to keep their appetite up.

 Alligators Are Faster Than You Think

 It’s a common misconception that alligators are slow creatures.
 Sure, they may like to conserve energy, but if they have to pick up the pace, watch out!
 Alligators can reach speeds of up to 35 mph on land (though they are known to tire quickly).
 In the water, an alligator can reach a top speed of 20 mph.
 That’s faster than a bottlenose dolphin.
-They also have a lot more stamina in the water, which is as good a reason as any not to challenge one to a race.
+They also have a lot more stamina in the water, which means you should never challenge one to a race.

 Not Only Do Alligators Run, They Also Climb